 Our Work: Past and Present

 Spirit of the Land started with a group of students and teachers from the Augustana Campus of the University of Alberta, with support from the Ronning Centre.
-We were inspired to bring community and spirit to discussions around ecology.
+We were inspired to bring community and spirit to discussions around ecology and economy.

 Our work began with creating awareness about hydraulic fracturing in Alberta.
 In November 2012, we hosted Responsibility for the Land: Conversations on Fracking in Alberta.
 From these conversations, the ongoing Alberta Voices project was launched.